LiveDimensions/VRRefAssist/README.md

-# ⚠ This is highly WIP and the repo doesn't work ⚠
+# ⚠ This is highly WIP ⚠

 # VRFastScripting
- A set of custom attributes to automate time consuming references and repetitive tasks
+ A set of custom attributes to automate usually time consuming references and repetitive tasks